 100 Plants to Feed the Birds

-But as Jim “Bones” McCoy might say, “Dammit, Jim, I’m a birder, not a botanist!” so this book took over a year to research.
+But as Jim “Bones” McCoy might say, “Dammit, Jim, I’m a birder, not a horticulturist!” so this book took well over a year to research and write.
 I did my level best to make it both as comprehensive as possible for a 256-page book covering the entire continental United States and Canada and as solid an introduction for both beginners in gardening or birding and more experienced gardeners and birders as I possibly could.

 Although I have spent the past 47 years focused monomaniacally on birds, I should mention that I did take college-level and graduate-level courses in botany, horticulture, entomology, aquatic entomology, and forest and wildlife management, so I was not quite as ignorant going into this project as I may sometimes lead people to believe.
 From the start, I’ve learned to associate birds with particular habitats, and my antennae have always been raised when I discover any special relationship between a bird and a plant.
 So this book reflects not just a year of focused research but a lifetime of paying attention to the plants birds need.Click here to purchase ISBN-10: 1635864380 ISBN-13: 978-1635864380